brisfknibis/ibis-trackers/README.md

 > [!NOTE]
 > Smol Slimes require a computer to connect the receiver to and to run the SlimeVR server Software.
 They are compatible with Standalone Quest VRChat, however, you must have your computer connected to your game via OSC.
 Be sure to read the [SlimeVR documentation](https://docs.slimevr.dev/) thoroughly.

-## DIY - Getting Started
-You're welcome to make your own version, otherwise, you can purchase pre-made Ibis Trackers through my [Ko-Fi store here](https://ko-fi.com/s/f180a946a8).

-> [!CAUTION]
-> Smol Slimes are still experimental and they are changing **daily**.
-Please be patient when setting them up.
-Take your time, and understand that you will most likely struggle at first.
-If you need help, join the [SlimeVR Discord](https://discord.gg/2vcdMAtBWe), or [Ibis Trackers Discord](https://discord.gg/NPgz6GH8).

 ### Components
 | Component | Variation | Link |
 | --- | --- | --- |